 Breckenridge in September is the start of fall.
 Due to our high elevation, Breckenridge is one of the first places in the country where the leaves begin to change color.
 Visitors and locals alike flock to the trails and embark on scenic drives to see the vibrant colors of green, orange and yellow come together on hillsides, valleys and around town.
 But Breckenridge in September is more than just golden aspens- events and festivals fill the calendar and there are tons of outdoor activity options too.
 Join us for yourself and see what all the hype is about.

 Breckenridge in September is when the temperatures begin to drop, yet it’s still perfect weather for almost any activity on your list.
-Temperatures range from the mid-60s and high 50s most days, with abundant sunshine perfect for strolling at fall outdoor events like Oktoberfest and the Breckenridge Wine Classic.
-Days are usually warm enough for shorts and a t-shirt, while nights will require extra layers as the sun goes down.
+Temperatures range from the mid-60s and high 50s most days, with abundant sunshine perfect for strolling at fall outdoor events like Oktoberfest and the Breckenridge Wine Classic or hitting the trails.